GiPHouse/Website/docs/SERVERCONFIG.md

 ### Continuous Deployment
 Whenever a commit is merged into `master`, [`deploy.sh`](https://github.com/GipHouse/GiPHouse-Spring-2019/blob/master/resources/deploy.sh) is executed.
 This scripts runs on a Travis CI runner and gets certain secrets via the environment variables.

+This script does the following:
-This script builds a new version of [the Docker image](https://hub.docker.com/r/giphouse/giphousewebsite) and pushes it to the Docker Hub Registry, fills in the right secrets into `docker-compose.yaml` and the database initialization file (`setup.sql`).
+- Builds a new version of [the Docker image](https://hub.docker.com/r/giphouse/giphousewebsite) and pushes it to the Docker Hub Registry.
+- Puts the right secrets into `docker-compose.yaml` and the database initialization file (`setup.sql`).
+- Creates all necessary directories and files on the production server.
+- Restarts the running docker containers using the new images.

 ### Setup steps
 Some manuall steps are taken to setup the server.
 These steps are not done in the deployment script, because these steps are only necessary once.